Logrui/n8n-nodes-twenty-dynamic/README.md

 ## About This Project

+Modelled after the official Notion N8N node.
 Unlike traditional n8n nodes with static operations, this node **dynamically discovers** the Twenty CRM schema at runtime.
-It queries the Twenty metadata API to automatically adapt to:
+It queries the Twenty REST and GraphQL APIs to automatically adapt to:
-- All standard Twenty objects (Company, Person, Opportunity, etc.)
+- Support all standard and system Twenty objects (Company, Person, Opportunity, etc.)
-- Custom objects you've created in your Twenty instance
+- Custom databases and fields created in your Twenty instance
 - Schema changes and updates without requiring node updates

 **Key Architecture:**
 - **Dynamic Schema Discovery**: Queries `/metadata` endpoint to get available resources and fields
-- **Hybrid GraphQL/REST**: GraphQL for mutations, REST API for efficient data retrieval
+- **Hybrid GraphQL/REST**: GraphQL for mutations, REST API for efficient data retrieval and node queries
 - **Runtime Query Construction**: Builds queries dynamically based on user selections
 - **Intelligent Caching**: Fresh schema on execution, cached in editor UI for performance
 - **Native n8n Integration**: Uses `this.helpers.httpRequestWithAuthentication` for all API calls

 [Twenty CRM](https://twenty.com/) is an open-source CRM under rapid development.
 This node stays compatible through dynamic adaptation rather than static operation definitions.
 ---

 ## Installation